learn the business of blogging – always free

-Planning out your Instagram feed is considered a necessity in today’s social media landscape.
+Planning and scheduling Instagram posts to create a beautiful Instagram feed is a necessity in today’s social media landscape.
 With social media engagement dropping rapidly, a cohesive profile is essential to keeping users engaged.
+To increase engagement, you need to produce a steady flow of content at regular intervals.
+Consumers are hungry for new content and you need to give it to them!

 Your full profile is generally the first impression most consumers will have when they first see your business on Instagram.
 Take it as an opportunity to show potential readers what you’re all about.
 The best way to do this is through a well-thought out, curated feed.
 Each photo should be cohesive and fit in with your Instagram profile theme.